 At the time of this article, no medical school in Arizona requires the Casper test or the PREview exam.

-After submitting your primary application, secondary applications will likely arrive two to four weeks later.
+After submitting your primary application, secondary applications will likely arrive within two to four weeks.
 Unlike the primary application, secondaries must be submitted directly to each of the schools you received them from.

 If admissions committees find your applications appealing, you could receive an interview invitation any time between the end of August and the spring of the following year.